 Magic, or a placebo effect, Vicks does give momentary relief.
 The eucalyptus, menthol, and camphor present in Vicks have a natural pungency that makes you think they unblock the nasal channels.

-Yes, but only when your child is over the age of two.
-The study published in the journal Pediatrics is that Vicks Vaporub can relieve your child of the symptoms of cold in the upper respiratory tract and improve sleep, thanks to its ingredients.
+A study published in the journal Pediatrics in 2010 says that Vicks Vaporub can relieve your child of the symptoms of cold in the upper respiratory tract and improve sleep, thanks to its ingredients.
 However, this benefit has been recommended only for kids over the age of two.
 Moreover, this study has made the sole basis for the American Academy of Pediatrics (AAP) to claim that applying Vicks to children’s chest area alleviates the symptoms of cold when compared to not indulging in a treatment or merely applying petroleum on kids.

-On the other hand, a study published in the journal Chest suggests that Vicks does not help your child in any way and that it could be dangerous for infants and children.
+However, a previous study published in the journal Chest in 2009 suggests that Vicks does not help your child in any way and that it could be dangerous for infants and children.
 The study suggests Vicks does not open the nasal airways but makes your brain think that it has cleared the congestion, by triggering menthol vapor cold receptors in the nose.
 In fact, Vicks VapoRub can cause inflammation of the airways and increase mucus production.
 Although the inflammation is not significantly high, in children who are under two, their airways are naturally small.
 The already inflamed airways due to infection are inflamed further due to Vicks, which produces mucus and narrows them severely and quickly.

-It’s the best never to apply Vicks VapoRub directly on your child’s nose.
-Camphor could cause seizures or other side effects if you child accidentally ingests it.
+If you are using Vicks VapoRub, take care while applying directly on your child’s nose because camphor could cause seizures or other side effects if your child accidentally ingests it.

 One must also bear in mind that Vicks VapoRub is the best when you use it with the recommended directions on the label.